marlon1989/dungeons-dragons_api/README.md

 <h2> Dungeons & Dragons API REST with Spring Boot</h2>

-Basic API for character creation based in 5ª of edition book.
+Basic API for character creation based on the 5th edition of the book.